 - Conclusion – And How Polymash Helps

-The increasing role of Chinese click farms have had an outsized impact on the top 200 for iTunes.
+The increasing role of Chinese click farms have had an outsized impact on the top 200 ranking for Apple Podcasts.
 The charts are gameable, hackable, and a lot of people are doing just that.
-The Youtube video above was put together by LimeLink, and if you're a podcaster you owe it to yourself to check it out.
+The Youtube video above was put together by LimeLink, and if you’re a podcaster you owe it to yourself to check it out.
 Careful, you might get depressed, or worse, be tempted to try the same for your podcast.
-Don't!
+Don’t!
 This post is here to help.

 Compounding that: launch algorithms have changed, and reviews don’t matter as much as they once did.
 The older (still common to many) model of giveaways and contests won’t work as well as it did even 1-2 years ago.

 As a result of the overall landscape, promoting your podcast has to come from newer sources.
 But what exactly are those sources?